BDC Hamburger Icon

 Open row

 Starting a small business can take a lot of time and money, which is why many entrepreneurs leverage debt in the beginning.
-Debt can be a useful tool to start your business, but make sure your debt is working for you, not against you.
+Debt can be a useful tool to get your business off the ground, but you must make sure your debt is working for you, not against you.

 If your debt and expenses begin to outpace your revenue, this can lead to significant financial problems.
-This article will explain how much business debt is too much, and what steps you can take to improve your business’ financial standing.
+This article will explain how much business debt is too much and what steps you can take to improve your business’s financial standing.

 How much debt does the average small business have?